gjvanderheiden/libknx/README.md

 # libknx
 Libknx is an open source C++ library to interact with a KNX network.
 Becasue this project is very much work in progress (as is this Readme...), the first focus is client side KNX over IP.
 In other words to connect to a KNX IP router.
 A client still can send and receive group messages like any other KNX device, but it act as an IP router itself.

 A knx ip client needs to open an UDP socket and send messages to UDP sockets.
 Libknx uses asio with coroutines for that.
+At a later stage I might try to use the lib in an embedded system, together with [modm.io],

 ## Design principles
 Libknx is an object oriented library.
 Every object has it's specific responsiblilty, in order to keeps stuff tidy, testable and reusable as much as possible.
 It is a build up of groups of objects (packages).